-In the fall of 2o15 I began reading some WordPress blogs that confirmed an idea I had been formulating the previous few years: that is, that some homeschooled kids were being raised in boxes with no freedom of choice, no freedom of religion.
-Next, I found Eleanor Skelton’s site – the subtitle of her blog is, “a girl who was raised in a box”!
+In the fall of 2o15 I began reading some WordPress blogs that confirmed an idea I had been formulating the previous few years: that is, that some homeschooled kids were raised in boxes with no freedom of choice, no freedom of religion.
+Next, I found Eleanor Skelton’s site – she was homeschooled, and the subtitle of her blog is, “a girl who was raised in a box”!